NickFalletta29/CasinoAPI/README.md

 #3 Taylor Smith - Assisted in the production of the API

-#4 Nicholas Boyle - Assisted in the production of the API
+#4 Nicholas Boyle - Assisted in the production of the API and contributed to cohesion doc

 #5 Sam Bender - Added functions framework for the Controller and Model API classes